• Skip to primary navigation

 Instructions

-• In a mixing bowl, add fresh oregano leaves, finely diced onion, olive oil, fresh lemon juice, salt and toss salad together.
+• In a mixing bowl, add fresh oregano leaves, finely diced onion, extra virgin olive oil, fresh lemon juice, salt and toss the salad together.

 Video